 \section{Discussion}

-We presented \ourmethod, a collection of industry relevant datasets paired with a benchmarking library for comparing \ac{UDA} algorithms, unsupervised model selection strategies and neural operators in real word scenarios.
-We adapt available techniques and apply them on physical simulation data and perform extensive experiments to evaluate their performance on the presented datasets.
-Our findings suggest that standard \ac{UDA} training methods can improve performance of neural operators to unseen parameter ranges in physical simulations, with improvement margins in line with those seen in \ac{UDA} literature \cite{dinu2023iwa, ragab2022adatime}.
-Additionally, we find correct unsupervised model selection to be extremely important in downstream model performance on target domains, with it arguably having as much impact as the \ac{UDA} training itself, which is also in agreement with other \ac{DA} works \cite{musgrave2021realitycheck}.
+We presented \ourmethod, a collection of industry relevant datasets paired with a benchmarking library for comparing \ac{UDA} algorithms, model selection strategies and neural surrogates in real world scenarios.
+We adapted available techniques, applied them on physical simulation data and performed extensive experiments to evaluate their performance on the presented datasets.
+Our findings suggest that standard \ac{UDA} training methods can improve performance of models in unseen parameter ranges in physical simulations, with improvement margins in line with those seen in \ac{UDA} literature \citep{dinu2023iwa, ragab2022adatime}.
+Additionally, we find unsupervised model selection to be extremely important in downstream target performance, with it arguably having as much impact as the \ac{UDA} training itself, which is also in agreement with other \ac{DA} works \citep{musgrave2021realitycheck}.

-\textbf{Limitations.} We acknowledge that our datasets are limited under three main aspects: \begin{enumerate*}[label=(\roman*)] \item They only cover \emph{steady state} problems, whereas there is a growing interest in modeling \emph{time dependent} \acp{PDE} with neural operators. \item By defining domains with parameter ranges, we restrict the shifts to \emph{``scalar''} gaps, disregarding changes in mesh geometry (e.g. topology or geometric transformations). \item The defined domain shifts currently emphasize variations in a single parameter rather than exploring more realistic shifts involving multiple parameters simultaneously. \end{enumerate*} These three choices are motivated by considering benchmarking simplicity and computational constraints, and are open for future extensions.